wblabio/wgact/src/readme.txt

 * New: Added Google Analytics eec product add_to_cart and remove_from_cart events
 [//]: # fs_premium_only_end
 * New: Added output of related up- and cross-sell product view_item_list list events for Google Ads dynamic remarketing
+* New: Added &nodedupe URL parameter for testing the order confirmation page

 = 1.8.20 =